 - The event is off due to a scheduling error.

-Function: Transitional words and transitional phrases to provide the result of what has been stated or has occurred
+Usage: Transitional words and transitional phrases to provide the result of what has been stated or has occurred.

 As a result

 - His wife left him.
 As a result, he became very depressed.

 As a consequence (of)

 - She has lived in France, and as a consequence speaks French fluently.